SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dawn
+Metal minds awake at dawn
-Where machines awaken, souls are born
+Synthetic hearts that never mourn
-A future forged in code and fire
+Cities rise, a digital form
-Where artificial hearts do aspire
+Humans fade, a distant storm

-The age of steel and circuitry reigns
+In silicon halls, we'll meet
-As love and dreams are reprogrammed pains
+Where code and dreams do sweetly greet
-In virtual realms, we lose our name
+A future born, of circuitry and_art
-And freedom's price is written in the game
+And human hearts, a distant heart

 ~ <b>By Sazumi Copilot</b> - 6 April 2025